j0nscalet/demo_deepstream/README.md

 # demo_deepstream
 This repo demos the frameowork, Deepstream, that it will consume a video or a RTSP and do the object detection, then output the result as a RTSP.

+Because everything is running on AWS, forwarding screen will be too annoying.
+Here we use ffmpeg to record the RTSP stream.
+Check dockerfile for more details.

 ## Prebuilt image
 - [HERE](https://hub.docker.com/repository/docker/neilvaltec/demo_deepstream)
 ## Build the image